-Unsuccessful grant applications for various reasons e.g., too innovative, too large a Project, no track record, COVID and Brexit

-This has led to an inability to attract the crucial set up funding needed to be able to take up all the potential opportunities that could create a viable Community Benefit Business providing long term employment and healthy sustainable Seafood.
+Unsuccessful grant applications for various reasons e.g., too innovative, too large a Project, no track record, COVID and Brexit This has led to an inability to attract the crucial set up funding needed to be able to take up all the potential opportunities that could create a viable Community Benefit Business providing long term employment and healthy sustainable Seafood.
 By February 2021, the existing start-up funds will have all been used and the Project will need to be stopped.
-The company is however engaging with other stakeholders to gain alternative sources of funding (see section below: Cost Structure & Investment Required)

-Unsuccessful Grant Applications:

-- National Lottery Fund: Coastal Community Fund in Wales (round 6) - 2.
-SDF: Pembrokeshire Coastal National Park Authority - 3.
-FLAG funding - 4.
-EMFF - 5.
-Application to loans which were turned down ctaqua CENTRO TECNOLI DE LA ACUICUL
+The company is however engaging with other stakeholders to gain alternative sources of funding (see section below: Cost Structure & Investment Required) Unsuccessful Grant Applications: 1.
+National Lottery Fund: Coastal Community Fund in Wales (round 6) 2.
+SDF: Pembrokeshire Coastal National Park Authority 3.
+FLAG funding 4.
+EMFF 5.
+Application to loans which were turned down Resources Required Environmental Monitoring to show the benefits from this type of IMTA Suitable boat work Seaweed and shellfish processing equipment

-Resources Required Environmental Monitoring to show the benefits from this type of IMTA Suitable boat work Seaweed and shellfish processing equipment Kelp hatchery Shellfish depuration unit Vivier tanks Seafood kitchen and café Refrigerated van Key Partners Twenty-seven society members (individuals who joined the society) Thirteen other partners excluding society members (do not contribute directly with funds, but may provide infrastructure, know-how and other resources): Market Information Local and wider communities will be offered seafood products through the shop and to local households, retail and wholesale customers using multiple online platforms and a delivery service and UK courier service.
+Kelp hatchery Shellfish depuration unit Vivier tanks Seafood kitchen and café Refrigerated van Key Partners Twenty-seven society members (individuals who joined the society) Thirteen other partners excluding society members (do not contribute directly with funds, but may provide infrastructure, know-how and other resources): Market Information Local and wider communities will be offered seafood products through the shop and to local households, retail and wholesale customers using multiple online platforms and a delivery service and UK courier service.
 Marketing activities through the shop, online, at farmers markets and at food shows virtual and face to face.
 Revenue Streams Direct selling, sale to wholesaler and food services, sale to Seaweed processors for other uses such as cosmetics, packaging.
+Use in Seaweed baths and for organic fertilizer.
+Will be also selling mussel seed and oyster for restoration projects.
+Diving and educational visits to farms.